Stanford vs. Vanderbilt NCAA Football Odds, Plays and Insights | September 18, 2021

 - Tanner McKee leads his team with 118 passing yards (118.0 per game) and has a 83.3% completion percentage (15-of-18), throwing one touchdown pass and zero interceptions.

-- Austin Jones has taken nine carries for a team-leading 25 rushing yards (25.0 yards per game).
-He's also caught four passes for 30 yards .
+- Austin Jones has ran for a team-leading 25 yards on nine attempts (25.0 yards per game).
+He also averages 30.0 receiving yards per game, grabbing four passes for 30 yards.

-- Brycen Tremayne has five catches, leading his team with 62 yards (62.0 ypg) while hauling in one touchdown this season.
+- This season Brycen Tremayne has five receptions for a team-high 62 receiving yards (62.0 per game) and one touchdown.

-- John Humphreys' stat line this year shows three catches for 53 yards.
-He puts up 53.0 receiving yards per game.

 Vanderbilt Top Players